 - 13. Review work is also carried out in respect of Reports in response to complaints.
 The Reports of any company within the FRC's remit may be the subject of review on receipt of a complaint.
 Complaints can emanate from a number of sources including investors, and the press.
 Referrals may also be received from other regulators. - 14.
-In addition, the FRC is included as a 'prescribed person' for the purposes of whistleblowing legislation.
-This means that a worker may disclose information to the FRC about suspected or known wrongdoing in relation to concerns about their employer's compliance with relevant legislation, and will potentially qualify for the same employment rights and protections as if they had made a disclosure to their employer.
+In addition, the FRC is included as a 'prescribed person' for the purposes of whistleblowing legislation7.
+This means that a worker may disclose information to the FRC about suspected or known wrongdoing in relation to concerns about their employer's compliance with relevant legislation, and will potentially qualify for the same employment rights and protections as if they had made a disclosure to their employer.8 - 15.
+More information about making a complaint to the FRC or raising a whistleblowing concern can be found on the FRC website.
+More information regarding information sharing with complainants in respect of a review can be found in Part 3 below.

-&lt;sup>6 When it was the Department for Business, Enterprise and Skills
+6 When it was the Department for Business, Enterprise and Skills

-&lt;sup>7 In the Public Interest Disclosure (Prescribed Persons) Order 2014 (S.I.
+7 In the Public Interest Disclosure (Prescribed Persons) Order 2014 (S.I.
 2014/2418)